 According to omnichannel customer service statistics, 96% of customers will abandon you without leaving a note.
 However, they are very likely to complain about you to at least 15 friends.
 Spreading the word on just how much your product or service has disappointed them and how wrong they were to put their trust in you transforms your ex-customers into potential problems.
 If this sounds like a joke, you’re not taking customer service seriously enough.

 What are the 3 most common reasons for guest complaints?

-The worst thing you can do is lie and not keep your promises, as people don’t want to be cheated out of their money, obviously.
-The second-worst thing you can do is provide poor customer service, which can be as simple as conversing in an unaffected, flat, or uninterested tone.
+The worst thing you can do is lie and not keep your promises, as people don’t want to be cheated out of their money.
+Statistics about poor customer service show that agents need to keep an eye out on their disposition.
 Customers prefer enthusiastic, energetic, and friendly CSRs, and even a neutral attitude can be seen in a negative light.
-Finally, you need to be able to solve problems in one sitting, without transferring from CSR to CSR.
+Finally, agents need to be able to solve problems during a single interaction, without having to transfer customers onto anyone else.
 People dislike having to repeat themselves with a new representative every time.